yutaplug/Aliucord/docs/themer/index.md

 - GitHub:

   - Create a GitHub account
-  - Create a repo (make sure its public)
+  - Create a repo (make sure it's public)
   - Click `Add file` and upload the image/gif
   - Once uploaded, click its name
   - Hold the image and copy the address
-  - Paste the link into Themer
+  - Go to Themer settings → your theme → `Background` & paste it

 - Locally:
   - Install [this file manager](https://play.google.com/store/apps/details?id=me.zhanghai.android.files) & open it (or any file manager that lets you copy file paths)